The full programme is available for this year’s festival, 25 May to 4 June. We very much look forward to seeing you in Hay.

 Enjoy a delicious meal from our Festival Restaurant buffet.
 Choose from a wide selection of hot and cold dishes created fresh onsite by our team of chefs using the best local seasonal produce.

-Come up to the buffet and choose as much as like from all the dishes on offer for just £20, by booking online you will received a complimentary glass of wine, bottle of beer or soft drink.
-By booking online you will guarantee your seat in the restaurant where our team will be waiting to give you a warm welcome.
+Come up to the buffet and choose as much as you like from all the dishes on offer for just £20 per person.
+By booking online you will receive a complimentary glass of wine, bottle of beer or soft drink.
+You will also be able to reserve a seat in the restaurant where our team will be waiting to give you a warm welcome.

-A selection of desserts and local cheeses from Neil's Yard Creamery are also available to buy, as well as a full bar and baristas coffees.
+A selection of desserts and local cheeses from Neal's Yard Creamery is also available, plus a full bar and barista coffees.

 See a Sample Menu Here